Notice of Pre-AIA or AIA Status

 determining an identifier at a customer relationship management (CRM) system for a caller associated with the call;

-automatically determining records that are potentially relevant to the call and that are to potentially be included as part of an insights page of an application at a computing device by analyzing CRM information maintained at a CRM system, wherein automatically determining the records that are potentially relevant to the call comprises:
+automatically determining, by a server at the CRM system, records of one or more different types of CRM objects at a database of the CRM system that are potentially relevant to the call and that are to potentially be included as part of an insights page populated by the server at the CRM system of an application at a computing device coupled to the CRM system over a network by analyzing CRM information maintained at the database of the CRM system, wherein automatically determining the records that are potentially relevant to the call comprises:

-predicting a subset of the relevant records most likely to be related to the call using artificial intelligence (AI), wherein the subset of the relevant records are ranked in priority order according to order of relevance; and
+predicting a subset of the relevant records most likely to be related to the call using artificial intelligence (Al), wherein the subset of the relevant records are ranked in priority order according to order of relevance; and

 At Step 2A, Prong Two, of analysis, the Examiner has determined that the identified abstract idea (judicial exception) is not integrated into a practical application because the additional elements are merely instructions to apply the abstract idea to a computer, as described in MPEP 2106.05(f).
 Further, in MPEP 2106.05(f) it is noted that "[use] of a computer or other machinery in its ordinary capacity for economic or other tasks (e.g., to receive, store, or transmit data) or simply adding a general-purpose computer or computer components after the fact to an abstract idea does not integrate a judicial exception into a practical application or provide significantly more.”
 Therefore, according to the MPEP, this is not solely limited to computers but includes other technology that, recited in an equivalent to “apply it,” is a mere instruction to perform the abstract idea on that technology.